hyperledger-labs/splice/cluster/README.md

 #### New domain readiness checks

-1. We have our expected coin balance.
+1. We have our expected amulet balance.
 2. Alls SVs are in sync based on the "SV Status Reports" [Grafana dashboard](#prometheus-metrics-and-grafana-dashboards).
 3. In the participant logs of one of our SVs, we see `Commitment correct` messages for all SV participants.
    If we're in sync with all other SVs it's reasonable to assume they're also in sync with each other.
-4. All our partners confirm that they have their expected coin balance and that they aren't seeing anything weird.
+4. All our partners confirm that they have their expected amulet balance and that they aren't seeing anything weird.

 ## Interacting with Canton Network UIs